Henry-Cook/Eleventh-Hour-Rescue-Redesign/README.md

 ![MERN](https://raw.githubusercontent.com/Henry-Cook/Eleventh-Hour-Rescue-Redesign/feature/readme/assets/mern-img.png)

 ## Project Overview
 Collaboratve full-stack redesign of a local [nonprofit's](https://www.ehrdogs.org/) website between General Assembly SEI and UX fellows.
+This project was built adhearing to the MERN stack: MongoDB for the database, Express and Node for the server, and the front end was built in React.

 ## Team Documents